 - You'll see a narrower range of award results than option 1.

 You can even work your way down to filtering by award type—e.g. a bursary, scholarship, or prize—by clicking the “More filters” button on the right to reveal additional search options.

-Pro tip: When you get a list of award results, click on the arrows in the "Application Type" column on the right.
+Pro tip: When you get a list of award results, click on the arrows in the "Application Type" column on the far right.
 This will sort your results so that "Application required" awards come up first.
-These are awards you can proactively apply for (as opposed to those for which students are automatically considered based on meeting certain requirements).
+These are awards you'll need to proactively apply for (as opposed to those for which students are automatically considered based on meeting certain requirements).